-Following city council adoption of a finalized Vision Report in December, the city will immediately incorporate the vision and guiding principles into its strategic planning and routine operations to ensure values-based and priorities-driven decision-making.
-Just as Envision Littleton has involved an initial filtering effort to evaluate an array of inputs, the City of Littleton will apply the resulting new vision and principles when weighing various choices.
-Examples include budgeting, capital project priorities, department programs and staffing, grant pursuits, new or expanded partnerships, and zoning and land development proposals, among others.
+Following anticipated City Council adoption of a finalized Vision Report in December, the City will immediately begin to incorporate the vision and guiding principles into its strategic planning and routine operations to ensure values-based and priorities-driven decision-making.
+Just as Envision Littleton has involved an initial filtering effort to evaluate an array of inputs, City of Littleton officials and staff will apply the resulting new vision and principles when weighing choices involving annual budgeting, capital project priorities, department work programs and staffing, grant pursuits, new or expanded partnership opportunities, and zoning and land development proposals, among others.